minutephp/mockery-cheat-sheet/README.md

 ### How to call methods of *Original* Class not defined in your $mock?

 Best way is to create partial mocks like shown above.
-But TIMTWOTDI
+But TIMTOWDI

 ```
 \Mockery::mock('MyClass')->shouldDeferMissing();